 First, a reader wrote a hilarious guest post several years back on air conditioning in France and why the French are afraid of it, so if you haven’t read it, have a look.
 But jokes aside, temperatures upward of 100 F are uncomfortable, dangerous, and not bearable if your name is Diane.
 I can’t stand getting out of the shower and trying to put on makeup and nice clothes for work when I’m literally sticky with sweat.

-Each year, I’d just suck it up and like clock work, the insufferable heat each summer reminded me why not having a/c was a bad idea.
+Each year, I’d just suck it up and like clock work, the insufferable heat each summer reminded me why not having air conditioning in France was a bad idea.
 Do like the French, I’d tell myself, and open the shutters in the morning to get the cool air in and then close out the heat and light to trap the cool air indoors.
 If the French can get by just fine, I can too.

 Except 2 things happened: I reached my breaking point and also realized the French actually like air conditioning and are buying portable air conditioners, too.
 I got sick of the volet dance and snapped myself back to reality.
 There’s an easier way that fixes everything with the touch of a button.

-So what was my resistance to buying an air conditioner all about?
-The truth was that I didn’t want to spend the money.
+So what was my resistance to buying an air conditioner in France all about?
+The truth was that I didn’t want to spend the money and have an aversion to portable units.
 Air conditioners aren’t THAT expensive, though.
 For 300 euros, you can get a nice unit that cools a normal size bedroom.
+But they are loud.
 I guess I figured the money could be better spent.
 How hot could it get?
 Couldn’t I manage during one little heat wave?
 NO. No, I cannot manage in 103 F heat.

 Here’s my beauty in action: